China Reciprocal Program

 - CRP was initiated by the Organisation Department of the Central Committee of the Communist Party of China in conjunction with ANZSOG.
 The Organisation Department occupies a unique role in the hierarchy of the Chinese government – it oversees appointments of all key positions within the administration.
 CRP – the first and only initiative of its kind undertaken by the Chinese Government – has emerged as a natural extension of the inbound Chinese Advanced Leadership Program, run since 2011; the two programs are entirely complementary.

-Nominations for the 2018 program have now closed.
+Nominations for the CRP program will be updated.

 The visit gave me a real understanding of how different China’s culture and economy is to ours and the huge long-term opportunities for Australian agriculture, education and tourism.
 Seeing the widespread use of social media and the internet, through companies such as Weibo and Alibaba is also eye-opening.